puls-lab/parrot/docs/index.md

 further
 statistics.

-To achieve this goal, parrot is divided into three main classes:
+To achieve this goal, parrot is divided into three main modules:

 1. [Load](./load.md)